-- Become familiar with the Stages of the Grief Cycle and how you may have experienced these stages when faced with unexpected, negative change in their own lives.
+- Become familiar with the Stages of the Grief Cycle and how you may have experienced these stages when faced with unexpected, negative change in your own life.

 - Identify some ways (strategies), as well as related goals and actions, to build your capacity for resilience.

-This course is free and takes about an hour to complete.
+This course takes about an hour to complete.
 Upon completion, you will receive a certificate.

 How do I get started?